-5.1.
-If any member of staff has any concerns about abuse or neglect of a student, they should contact the DSL or a DSP as soon as possible.
-Please see 5.5 for the appropriate procedure if the DSL and DSPs are unavailable.
+5.1 If any member of staff has any concerns about abuse or neglect of a student, they should contact the DSL, DDSL or a DSP as soon as possible.
+Please see 5.5 for the appropriate procedure if the DSL, DDSL and DSPs are unavailable.
 If the concerns relate to the behaviour of one of the DSPs, the report should be made to one of the other DSPs or to the DSL.
-If the concerns relate to the behaviour of the DSL, the report should be made to one of the DSPs.
+If the concerns relate to the behaviour of the DSL.
+If the concerns relate to the behaviour of the DSPs.